kd3n1z/go-telegram-parser/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.ƒ
+See the [LICENSE](LICENSE) file for details.